 In other words, cramming doesn’t help.
 It can break your concentration the next day and lower your mood — something you don’t want during the most crucial day of the year.

-Bring a Pencil and Eraser — and Shade Properly
+2. Bring Extra Pencil and Eraser to Test Site — and Shade Properly

 This sounds like a “duh” JLPT tip, but you’d be surprised by how many examinees we’ve seen who brought pens instead of pencils and erasers to the JLPT exam location.
 You input your answers by shading the circle with a pencil.
 If you’re using a mechanical pencil, bring extra leads.
 If you’re using a wooden pencil, get a sharpener.